 Non-exempt, Permanent part-time position (8 to 20 hours per week as scheduled with opportunity to build hours)

 Hiring specifically for weekend and evening hours.
-Some weekdays and early mornings.
-Please only apply if you are available to work these hours.
+Please only apply if you are available to work weekend and evening hours.
 Other times may be scheduled as needed.

 The Pilates instructor will join a team of instructors and will teach hourly Pilates classes as needed, including mat and reformer sessions, and may teach both private and group reformer classes.
 This position is open to an individual who is knowledgeable and experienced in the Pilates practice, and is passionate about health and wellness, loves helping clients and customers to achieve their full fitness potential, and would like to work at Ballet Austin’s state-of-the-art Pilates Center, located in downtown Austin.